mozilla/learning-networks/clubs/comms_template/content.md

 ![Imgur](http://i.imgur.com/FNknSE7.png)

-Here you'll find hands-on tools and resources to make your Mozilla Club even more appealing!
+Here you'll find hands-on tools and step by step instructions to make your Mozilla Club even more appealing!

-## 1. Name your club
+## Step 1.
+Name your club

 You may, but are not required to, use the name “Mozilla Clubs” in your club’s name.
 Your use of “Mozilla Club” to refer to your Club must always be in combination with the location, region, group, or interest you are using to identify your club.
 (For clarity, you may nonetheless state that your club is “a Mozilla Club,” without the additional identifiers).